-In a about an hour, Joe Biden will be sworn in as President of the United States.
+In about an hour, Joe Biden will be sworn in as President of the United States.
 I feel that this will likely be the last morning in America, and I imagine that many of you do.
-By “America,” I’m referring to the country that was the first to launch a grand experiment in the governance, the goal of which was to keep tyrants at bay so that the “The People” could be free to pursue happiness as they defined it.
+By “America,” I’m referring to the country that was the first to launch a grand experiment in governance, the goal of which was to keep tyrants at bay so that the “The People” could be free to pursue happiness as they defined it.
 America’s founding principles included: “All men are created equal,” equal protection, due process, freedom of religion, speech, press, assembly, and petition, no man is above the law, people have a right to the fruits of their labor, and justice for all.

 Sadly, many of the circumstances extant in the colonies that transgressed those principles could not be resolved when the founders launched the experiment, and Americans have since committed much evil both here and abroad.
-Nevertheless, while falling far short of perfection concerning any of those principles, realization of those principles has increased over time.
+Nevertheless, while falling far short of perfection concerning any of those principles, the realization of those principles has increased over time.
 Moreover, the achievements by nations people hail as having better societies/governance were enabled by massive freeloading on America.[i]

 With all of its shortcomings, America lasted well over 200 years and became the wealthiest, most inventive, most just, most potent, and most generous nation ever to exist.
-Hardly any of that would have been possible had America adopted the magical thinking like: 1) government experts know best about virtually everything, 2) leaders will consistently put the public’s interest ahead of their own, 3) leaders can acquire the knowledge and wisdom necessary to run an economy, or 4) giving leaders enough power to run everything would not corrupt those leaders absolutely.
+Hardly any of that would have been possible had America adopted magical thinking like: 1) government experts know best about virtually everything, 2) leaders will consistently put the public’s interest ahead of their own, 3) leaders can acquire the knowledge and wisdom necessary to run an economy, or 4) giving leaders enough power to run everything would not corrupt those leaders absolutely.

-The far left of the Democrat party rejects most, if not all, of the principles.
+The far left of the Democrat party reject most, if not all, of America’s founding principles.
 For example, they reject equality in favor of “equity.”
 Justice requires person X, who has harmed person Y, to compensate person Y for the harm that person X inflicted on person Y. If person X intentionally inflicted the harm, justice requires person X to pay person Y punitive damages as well.
 Equity calls for taking money from people of certain skin hues and giving it to people of different skin hues.
 Whether parents of person X or person Y immigrated to America after the Thirteenth Amendment was adopted is irrelevant.
 Equity is unjust.

 It is yet to be seen how moderate the allegedly moderate Biden will be.
 That he proudly picked a vice president and cabinet members based primarily on their identity (instead of merit), is not a good sign.
 Neither can we be comfortable that, if Biden does not do the bidding of the far left, Harris will not get him out of the way with the 25th Amendment — assuming he has more than a few months of life left.